 If you are very overweight and have struggled to lose weight through diet and exercise, weight loss surgery may be right for you.
 Weight loss surgery changes the way your body handles food, which can help you lose weight and keep the weight off longer and more reliably than other weight loss methods.

-Weight loss surgery may incorporate one or both types of procedures to help you lose weight.
+Weight loss surgery may incorporate one or both types of surgical procedures to help you lose weight.
 The risks and long-term effects of weight loss surgery will depend, in part, on which strategies are used.
 Restrictive procedures, such as lap band surgery, will make it difficult to overeat, but doesn’t drastically limit the types of foods you can eat.
 Gastric bypass, which is a combination of restrictive and malabsorptive procedures, limits how much you can eat and requires patients to avoid foods that are high in fat or sugar.

 Weight loss surgery helps people to change their diet and eating habits, which often results in a dramatic weight loss.
 Most patients continue to lose weight for up to two years after their surgery and are able to maintain a healthy weight longer than people who lose weight through diet and exercise*.